Terms and conditions

 9. By uploading, storing, transmitting, or otherwise distributing Content, you affirm, represent, and warrant that:

-10. the Content does not and will not: (i) infringe, violate, or misappropriate any third-party right, including any copyright, trademark, patent, trade secret, moral right, privacy right, right of publicity, or any other intellectual property or proprietary right or (ii) slander, defame, or libel any other person; and the Content does not contain any viruses, malware, adware, spyware, worms, or other malicious code.
+10. the Content does not and will not: (a) infringe, violate, or misappropriate any third-party right, including any copyright, trademark, patent, trade secret, moral right, privacy right, right of publicity, or any other intellectual property or proprietary right or (b) slander, defame, or libel any other person; and the Content does not contain any viruses, malware, adware, spyware, worms, or other malicious code.

 11. Violators of any third-party rights may be subject to criminal and civil liability.
 Direct Education Ltd. reserves all rights and remedies against any Users who violate these Terms of Service.

 12. By agreeing to these Terms of Service you agree not to: